dapr/docs/daprdocs/content/en/operations/configuration/api-allowlist.md

 #### Enabling specific gRPC APIs

-The following example enables the state `v1` gRPC API and block all other gRPC APIs:
+The following example enables the state `v1` gRPC API and blocks all other gRPC APIs:

 ```yaml
 apiVersion: dapr.io/v1alpha1